 Barry Williams is responsible for coordinating administration, process and event logistics for communications, recruitment, professional development, and alumni outreach.
 He responds to inquiries, monitors media coverage, inputs marketing data and maintains records and archives.

-Barry received a bachelor's degree in international political economy from Fordham University and is currently pursuing a master's in business administration from American University's Kogod School of Business.
+Barry received a bachelor's degree in international political economy from Fordham University and a master's in business administration from American University's Kogod School of Business.
 Prior to joining the Fellowships staff in September 2011, Barry was a staff member of the Investigative Reporting Workshop providing operations support, and he worked with the Center for the Study of Responsive Law as an office manager.

 Back to Top